ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

 The {{site.data.keyword.vmwaresolutions_full}} console periodically detects and lists the available software updates and patches that you can apply to your VMware virtual environment.

 An available update is a record in the software updates list of the instance, which can be applied immediately or scheduled for a later time.
-The update is a bundle that contains one or more packages for updating the IBM management components and the VMware components.
+The update is a bundle that contains one or more packages for updating the IBM management components.

 ## Before you begin